moraga1999/landing-page/README.md

 ## Landing page, The Odin Project
-This is the first project I made for The Odin Project, part of the Fundamentals path.
+This is the first project I made for The Odin Project, part of the Foundations path.
 In this project, I created a landing page following the instructions provided on the website.
 It's a basic introduction to HTML and CSS using flexbox properties.

 ## Design guide